 Note: Covid 19 course adaptions.
-Places are limited to 10 participants to allow for ease of maintaining personal distance.
+Places are limited to allow for ease of maintaining personal distance.
 Hand sanitizer and disposable gloves available for use when and if appropriate.

 Suitable for those with both beginner or intermediate level fungi knowledge.
 Also includes more advanced cooking/preservation methods.